 Playbooks for Repeatable Contract Review

-The use case that lands hardest with in-house teams: instead of senior counsel re-reviewing every junior lawyer's first pass, junior teammates run the Playbook prompt first, the AI applies the team's standard positions, and the senior lawyer reviews the output as the predicate for sign-off.
+Playbooks run inside Microsoft Word, applying the team's encoded positions to every counterparty draft.
+The use case that lands hardest with in-house teams: a junior teammate runs the Playbook prompt first, the AI applies the team's standard positions, and senior counsel reviews the result instead of re-reading every clause of the raw vendor paper.

 Exact Quote and Verifiable Citations